 The Colosseum is an imposing ancient structure.
 It is elliptical in shape and covered in travertine stone slabs.
 It could hold up to fifty thousand spectators.
 Now three-fifths of the outer brick wall are missing due to neglect and natural disasters.

-The Colosseum was commissioned by Roman Emperor Vespasian in AD 72.
-Construction was completed in AD 80.
+Roman Emperor Vespasian commissioned the Colosseum in AD 72.
+He completed construction in AD 80.
 After four centuries, the decline of Roman empire led to the disrepair of the Colosseum.
 Renovation work is now going on at the site.

 Below the arena of the Colosseum there was a large area with 32 cages.
-Here the animals and gladiators were held and brought up by lifts into the arena.
+Here the animals and gladiators came up by lifts into the arena.
 The gladiators were trained slaves, condemned convicts or prisoners of war.
-The arena was surrounded by a high parapet to protect the spectators.
+A high parapet surrounded the area to protect spectators.